-- J1.1 The parties should always consider whether a case is suitable for the Shorter Trials Scheme or the Flexible Trials Scheme (see B2.4, D2.2 and D7.9(h)). - J1.2 The Commercial Court is able to provide an expedited trial outside those schemes in a case of sufficient urgency and importance. - J1.3 A party seeking an expedited trial should apply to the Judge in Charge on notice to all parties at the earliest possible opportunity.
+- J.1.1 The parties should always consider whether a case is suitable for the Shorter Trials Scheme or the Flexible Trials Scheme (see B2.4, D2.2 and D7.9(h)). - J.1.2 The Commercial Court is able to provide an expedited trial outside those schemes in a case of sufficient urgency and importance. - notice to all parties at the earliest possible opportunity.
 The application should normally be made after issue and service of the claim form but before service of particulars of claim (if they are not served with the claim form).
-In any such application the Court will always have regard to the nature and degree of urgency, and the importance, of the case, the state of the list, the procedural history (including the pre-action history), and especially (unless the application is agreed by all parties) the question whether the expedited trial proposed by the applicant will be fair to each respondent. - J1.4 The Court may direct a separate trial of any issue under rule 3.1(2)(i).
+In any such application the Court will always have regard to the nature and degree of urgency, and the importance, of the case, the state of the list, the procedural history (including the pre-action history), and especially (unless the application is agreed by all parties) the question whether the expedited trial proposed by the applicant will be fair to each respondent. - 3.1.4 The Court may direct a separate trial of any issue under rule 3.1(2)(i).
 It will sometimes be advantageous to have a separate trial of particular issues with other issues being heard either by the same Judge or by another Judge of the Court or in another Court or tribunal.
-For example, where liability is tried first in the Commercial Court, the parties may choose to ask an arbitrator to decide questions of damages. - Under rule 3.1(2)(j), (k) and (l) the Court may decide the order in which issues are to be tried, may exclude an issue from consideration, and may dismiss or give judgment on a claim after a decision on a preliminary issue.
+For example, where liability is tried first in the Commercial Court, the parties may choose to ask an arbitrator to decide questions of damages. - J.1.5 Under rule 3.1(2)(j), (k) and (l) the Court may decide the order in which issues are to be tried, may exclude an issue from consideration, and may dismiss or give judgment on a claim after a decision on a preliminary issue.
 The Court is likely to consider the application of those rules by reference to the List of Common Ground and Issues.
 Particularly in long trials, it may be advantageous to exercise these powers so as to hear the evidence relevant to some issues, and also to decide those issues, before moving on to hear evidence relevant to others.